Health Consequences of Obesity

 Why even modest weight loss matters

 Clinical trials consistently show meaningful health improvements from relatively modest weight loss (5–10%).
-In the STEP-1 trial (semaglutide), participants saw significant improvements in blood pressure, cholesterol, blood sugar, and CRP (inflammation marker) — benefits that began well before large amounts of weight were lost.
+In a large clinical trial of semaglutide, participants saw significant improvements in blood pressure, cholesterol, blood sugar, and CRP (inflammation marker) — benefits that began well before large amounts of weight were lost.
 The goal of treatment is not just a lower number on the scale — it is reduction in disease risk.

 Next step most people take